paulgear/mail-archive/README.txt

   a match is found, and hard-linking the files in the filesystem if they are found to be identical.

+- Designed to be used as a Bcc destination for all users of a given domain, which means that sometimes multiple users will receive an identical message.
+  Mail-archive tracks message ids, and if the checksum of the body matches, all copies except the first are dropped.

 - Work to specification for the client who commissioned it, but be flexible enough to adapt to other filing systems.